SomethingEmbarrassing/PurchasingPlateWeight/README.md

    no extra installation is required.

 3. Use the file picker or drag-and-drop area to select your cut list PDF.
 After choosing a file click the **Process PDF** button to parse it.
+Enable the **Enable OCR** checkbox if your file is a scanned PDF without selectable text.
    The script

   extracts the weight values by grabbing the last numeric token from each line of the rightmost column.
 It sums these weights and displays the total along